qlicker/qlicker/docs/Development-Architecture-Overview.md

 # Application Architecture Overview

 Qlicker is a Meteor application using React as the frontend templating framework.
+The `react-meteor-data` package is used to provide reactive data to the React components.
+All interaction is sent to the server via Meteor methods.
+Meteor methods are documented with JSDoc and are defined in js files in `/imports/api`.

 ```
 QLICKER